Return to the Newsroom

 • Distribution of working hours into fixed and optional parts is one of the most frequently sought after and also provided benefits.

-• Meal vouchers can also be provided to employees working from home, under an agreement to complete work or agreement to perform work.
+• It may also be provided to employees working from home, under an agreement to complete work or agreement to perform work.

-• Use of computer and telephone for private purposes
+• Use of computer and telephone also for private purposes

-• Use of company car for private purposes
+• Use of company car also for private purposes

 • Contribution to kindergarten fees or school fees for children

-Please note that the provision of benefits usually has tax consequences that must be taken into account – some benefits are tax-advantaged (e.g. the mentioned meal vouchers), some, on the contrary, represent a taxable income on the part of the employee (e.g. use of a company car for private purposes).
+Please note that the provision of benefits usually has tax consequences that must be taken into account – some benefits are tax-advantaged (e.g., the mentioned meal allowances), some, on the contrary, represent a taxable income on the part of the employee (e.g. use of a company car for private purposes).
 For this reason, it is recommended to consult the benefit with tax advisors before its introduction.

-You can also find an overview of other benefits along with the information about employment in the Czech Republic on our website in the article and e-book Labour Law and Employment in the Czech Republic – 2023 Guide.
+You can also find an overview of other benefits along with the information about employment in the Czech Republic on our website in the article and e-book Labour Law and Employment in the Czech Republic.

 Remote work

 One of the most frequently provided benefits, very popular with employees, is the possibility of working remotely (remote work) or from home (work from home).
+For these purposes, the Labour Code requires the conclusion of a written remote work agreement, which may be either stand-alone or part of the employment contract.
 If the employer decides to provide this form of benefit to employees, first, it should answer several questions such as:

 • Will the employees be able to work remotely / from home permanently or part-time?

-• It is advisable to set rules and restrictions for working from home and, for example, establish when employees must be present at the workplace or how the working hours will be distributed.
+• It is advisable to set rules and restrictions for working from home and, for example, establish when employees must be present at the workplace.

 • Can employees work from abroad?